irnutsmurt/SystemD-Gchat-Alert/README.md

 ```

 ### 3. Initial Service Setup
-Before running the main script, populate a services.txt file with the names of the systemd services you want to monitor.
-List each service name on a new line.
+Before running the main script, populate the default services.txt file with the names of the systemd services you want to monitor.
+Replace the default service1, service2, service3 with a service to monitor.
+You can monitor as many services as you'd like.

 For example:
 ```